 A Bet on Language Acquisition Through International Education and Global Mobility

-10 years have passed since Meddeas first started betting on international education and global mobility, with the mission of improving the language and life skills of both students and teachers.
+10 years have passed since Meddeas first started betting on international education and global mobility.
+The mission is to improve the language and life skills of both students and teachers.
 The result of those 10 years reflects today in the success of our exchange programs despite a pandemic.
-In 2020 the team, mainly based in Spain and the U.S, managed to mobilize over 500 recent graduates from 14 different nationalities to participate in an exceptional work experience.
+In 2020, the team, mainly based in Spain and the U.S, mobilized over 500 recent graduates from 14 different nationalities to participate in an exceptional work experience.

 How We Sustained a Global Mobility Program Through The Pandemic

 Program coordinators had to step up their game and increase their support efforts both for our school clients and our participants.
 A coordinator took the sole responsibility to update the team on mobility restrictions.
-Going on a case-to-case basis was the best strategy to repatriate the participants who were stuck during the outbreak and guide those who were inclined towards an international experience amid a global health crisis.
+Going on a case-to-case basis was the best strategy to repatriate the participants who were stuck during the outbreak.
+And also to guide those who were inclined towards an international experience amid a global health crisis.

 One Step at a Time: Building a Comprehensive International Exchange Program